Journaling has become a huge trend in the US, with sales of journals growing year on year.

 In 2018, a research study was carried out on 70 patients in Pennsylvania with elevated anxiety symptoms.

-After just 12 weeks of journaling, respondents were shown to have decreased mental distress and improved overall wellbeing.
+After just 12 weeks of using journal prompts for anxiety, respondents were shown to have decreased mental distress and improved overall wellbeing.

 4: Improves Your Physical Fitness

 You see journaling as benefiting your mental health, but did you know a fitness journal can impact on your physical health, too?